ibexa/documentation-developer/docs/tutorials/beginner_tutorial/2_create_the_content_model.md

 ---
-description: Learn how to create a content model consisting of Content Types and a few sample Content items.
+description: Learn how to create a content model consisting of content types and a few sample Content items.
 ---

 # Step 2 — Create the content model